EndlessSkyCommunity/world-forge/README.md

 I do not recommend this for playing in super sandbox mode, because the game might actually get boring using all the superweapons, but if you're into that, go ahead.

-Thx Derpy Horse and LocalGod for helping.
+Thx Derpy Horse and LocalGod and [update needed] for helping.